 Ragsto based is a one-man company in England that makes bags to order from salvaged materials.

-Been make bags from recycled leather and recycled polyester in London.
+Been make bags from recycled leather, recycled felt, recycled nylon, recycled cotton and recycled polyester in London.
 Their designs are such so as to reduce the amount of waste generated.
 Their packaging is completely recycled and recyclable.
 All of their packaging and logistics are done by the Camden Society, a social enterprise that trains and employs Londoners with learning disabilities.

 Groundtruth only use recycled materials and only recycled materials that are bluesign®-certified using plastic waste collected from landfill sites, waterways and oceans worldwide.
 All of their hardware is manufactured from recycled injection-moulded PET.
 The company also offsets all the carbon emitted by their travel.